 Addiction extends beyond the addict.
 Family, friends and the extended family suffer from grief, anxiety and other stressful emotions when their loved one struggles with addiction.
 Addiction destroys and damages relationships.
 Lying, stealing and acting in harmful ways are common for addicts.
 Seastone believes recovery is a family affair.
 Family members should be involved in the addict’s treatment.
 We recommend family therapy sessions.

 Family members will receive regular updates from our clinical staff and are encouraged to provide continuous support through controlled contact with their loved one while they are in treatment.

 Seastone also offers onsite family therapy sessions.
 These sessions are arranged by our clinical staff for any family that is willing to participate.
-The focus is to repair relationships that are damaged because of addiction.

-The benefits of family therapy far outweigh any risks.
+The benefits of family therapy far outweigh the risks.
 Clients may be concerned that their family will not want to participate in treatment – angry parents or scorned spouses.
 Seastone’s clinicians are trained to deal with this.